Don Hertzfeldt: Wisdom Teeth

-In 2021, a remastered version was released on The Criterion Channel.

 The Simpsons

 In 2014, Hertzfeldt wrote, animated, and directed a surreal and futuristic two-minute "couch gag" for the premiere episode of the 26th season of The Simpsons.
 It was the longest opening gag in the show's history and was described by Spin Magazine as "mind-melting," and "two of the strangest minutes of television ever to air on a major network during prime time."

 The sequence depicts Homer accidentally using a time-traveling remote control that regresses him to his original 1987 character model, then propels him into a distant future incarnation of the show called The Sampsans where he and his family have evolved into grotesque, mindless, catchphrase-spouting creatures.
 Future Homer sadly remembers past futuristic episodes, in which he still had an emotional connection with Marge and the children.
 Simpsons producer Al Jean called it "crazier than we thought," and "the most insane one we've ever done."